Bomb disposal: Northern Ireland

 "The long walk": A British Army ATO approaches a suspect device in Northern Ireland.

-The Ammunition Technicians of the Royal Logistic Corps (RLC, formerly RAOC) became highly experienced in bomb disposal, after many years of dealing with bombs planted by the Provisional Irish Republican Army (PIRA) and other groups.
+The Ammunition Technicians of the Royal Logistic Corps (RLC, formerly RAOC) became highly experienced in bomb disposal, after many years of dealing with bombs planted by the Provisional Irish Republican Army (PIRA) and other paramilitary groups during The Troubles.
 The bombs employed by the PIRA ranged from simple pipe bombs to sophisticated victim-triggered devices and infrared switches.
 The roadside bomb was in use by PIRA from the early 1970s onwards, evolving over time with different types of explosives and triggers.
 Improvised mortars were also developed by the IRA, usually placed in static vehicles, with self-destruct mechanisms.
 During the 38-year campaign in Northern Ireland, 23 British ATO bomb disposal specialists were killed in action.
 A specialist Army unit, 321 EOD Unit (later 321 EOD Company, and now 321 EOD & Search Squadron RLC part of 11 Explosive Ordnance Disposal and Search Regiment RLC), was deployed to tackle increased IRA violence and willingness to use bombs against both economic and military targets.
 The unit's radio call-sign was Felix.
 All units in Northern Ireland had a callsign to be used over the radios.
 321 Company, a newly formed unit, didn't have such a callsign, so a young signaller was sent to the OC of 321 Coy.
 The OC, having lost two technicians that morning, decided on "Phoenix".
 This was misheard as "Felix" by the signaller and was never changed.
 The other possible reason is that the callsign for RAOC was "Rickshaw"; however, the 321 EOD felt it needed its own callsign, hence the deliberate choice of "Felix the Cat with nine lives".
 321 Coy RAOC (now 321 EOD & Search Sqn RLC) is the most decorated unit (in peacetime) in the British Army with over 200 gallantry awards, notably for acts of great bravery during Operation Banner (1969–2007) in Northern Ireland.

 The US Forces commanders requested British Ammunition Technicians of 11 EOD & Search Regiment RLC to operate in support of the US Marine Corps in clearing the Iraqi oilfields of booby traps.
 They were among the first British service personnel sent into Iraq in 2003 before the ground invasion.